ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Method

-Given $n$ image captions, our goal is to retrieve the images that are most similar to these captions from a dataset.
-To retrieve images matching a given image caption, we compare the caption to all the images in the dataset using a text-image similarity metric and retrieve the top $k$ most similar images.
-Text-to-image retrieval is an active research field~\cite{radford2021learning, zhai2023sigmoid, ray2024cola, vendrowinquire}, where no single method is perfect.
-Retrieval is especially hard when the dataset does not contain an exact match to the query \cite{biswas2024efficient} or when the task is fine-grained retrieval, that depends on subtle details~\cite{wei2022fine}.
-Hence, a common retrieval workflow is to first retrieve image candidates using pre-computed embeddings, and then re-rank the retrieved candidates using a different, often more expensive but accurate, method \cite{vendrowinquire}.
-Following this workflow, we experimented with cosine similarity over different embeddings, and with multiple re-ranking methods of reference candidates.
-Although re-ranking sometimes yields better results compared to simply using cosine similarity between CLIP~\cite{radford2021learning} embeddings, the difference was not significant in most of our experiments.
-Therefore, for simplicity, we use cosine similarity between CLIP embeddings as our similarity metric (see \cref{tab:sim_metrics}, \cref{subsec:ablations} for more details about our experiments with different similarity metrics).
+We aim to retrieve images that could be described by the generated image captions from an external dataset.
+To retrieve images matching a given caption, we compare the caption to all the images in the retrieval-dataset using a text-image similarity metric and retrieve the most similar images.
+Text-to-image retrieval is an active research field~\citep{radford2021learning, zhai2023sigmoid, ray2024cola, vendrowinquire}, where no single method is perfect.
+Retrieval is especially hard when the dataset does not contain an exact match to the query \citep{biswas2024efficient} or when the task is fine-grained retrieval, which depends on subtle details~\citep{wei2022fine}.
+Therefore, we experimented with multiple retrieval strategies (see \cref{tab:sim_metrics}).
+First, we tried cosine similarity between CLIP~\citep{radford2021learning} and SigLIP~\citep{zhai2023sigmoid} text and image embeddings.
+Next, following a common retrieval workflow, in which first image candidates are being retrieved using pre-computed embeddings, and then the retrieved candidates are being re-ranked using a different, often more expensive but accurate, method \citep{vendrowinquire}, we additionally experimented with some re-ranking methods of reference candidates.
+Although re-ranking sometimes yields better results compared to using cosine similarity between CLIP embeddings (see \cref{tab:sim_metrics}), the difference was not significant in most of our experiments.
+Therefore, for simplicity, in our experiments we used cosine similarity between CLIP embeddings as our similarity metric.
+The retrieval of good candidates using CLIP raises a question.
+Some of the base models, e.g. SDXL~\citep{podellsdxl}, use CLIP as a text-encoder, so how can they benefit from references retrieved by the same model?
+Our empirical experiments, exemplified in \cref{fig:hallucinations}, show that while SDXL struggles to generate some concepts, they are retrieved successfully using CLIP.
+We hypothesize that retrieval is an easier task than generation.
+Hence, even though the model cannot generate some concepts, it can still benefit and learn from images representing them, which can be retrieved using CLIP.